kaslusimoes/MSc-Thesis/source/42_comparisonwithmfq.md

 \includegraphics[width=0.45\textwidth]{figures/phmoderates.png}
 \includegraphics[width=0.45\textwidth]{figures/phtotalpop.png}
-\caption{The histogram of opinions $h$ for a given _pa_ group considering an specific Zeitgeist and the corresponding best fit of the model $P(h|\gamma)$ given the data}
+\caption{The histogram of opinions $h$ for a given _pa_ group considering an specific Zeitgeist and the corresponding best fit of the model $P(h|g)$ given the data}
 \label{fig:probh}
 \end{figure} -->

-Looking at [@fig:probh] we can observe that the model fits the data better for higher values of $\gamma$, which come naturally from the posterior with more moderate Zeitgeists, which do not align exactly with Conservatives nor with Liberals.
+Looking at [@fig:probh] we can observe that the model fits the data better for higher values of $g$, which come naturally from the posterior with more moderate Zeitgeists, which do not align exactly with Conservatives nor with Liberals.

 From the analysis presented above, we would like to propose $2$ ideas for future models:

-1. The model's parameter $\gamma$, more than a characterization of the Liberal-Conservative spectrum, it is a description of the extremism of a society.
+1. The model's parameter $g$, more than a characterization of the Liberal-Conservative spectrum, is a description of the extremism of a society.
 As a given political group has moral beliefs $\student_i$ more aligned with the chosen Zeitgeist, more concentrated they will become and more "extremist" (with less room for a change of opinion) they will behave;
 2. The choice of the Zeitgeist - the question being asked to the agents - is a highly relevant characteristic of the model presented, and is not a feature we can extract from the Moral Foundations data alone.
 One must have additional hypothesis, which ought to be validated by other means.